 Most people who hear the title think the film is a joke – but Zoltan … Hound of Dracula/Dracula’s Dog is a real film.
 The product on display is played with a remarkable restraint that belies either the brainlessness or the sheer chutzpah of the concept – it is hard to decide which.
 And the film lives up to none of it – being neither truly bad nor playing itself zestfully tongue-in-cheek.
 It is only a B film of no distinguishing interest.

-More than anything, one feels that Zoltan … Hound of Dracula has been put together to exploit the interest in killer canines as a result of the previous year’s The Omen (1976) and before that the popular genre of animals amok films that had begun in the earlier part of the decade with films like Willard (1971) and Frogs (1972), culminating in the runaway success of Jaws (1975).
+More than anything, one feels that Zoltan … Hound of Dracula has been put together to exploit the interest in killer canines as a result of The Omen (1976).
+Before that the popular genre of animals amok films that had begun in the earlier part of the decade with films like Willard (1971) and Frogs (1972), culminating in the runaway success of Jaws (1975).
+This had given birth to a couple of killer dog pack films the previous year with Dogs (1977) and the quite good The Pack (1977).
 That combined with the box-office popularity of the Hammer Dracula films with Christopher Lee and the great body of vampire movie imitators that grew up in the 1970s.

 Some of the canine attack scenes are reasonably gory and vicious, while the siege climax maintains a reasonable tension.
 The film’s one casting coup is the amazingly gaunt, cadaverous presence of Reggie Nalder.
 However, Michael Pataki’s harsh, thuggish presence as the hero becomes a turnoff – one has difficulty believing he is a psychologist and the film wisely limits the flashback scenes of him doubling as Dracula to a minimum.
 A sense of humour emerges upon one occasion – when informed of his heritage as a Dracula, Michael Pataki comments: “I’m going to sue all those people for making Dracula movies without my permission”.